terrajobst/issuesof.net/README.md

 ## Features

+* Dark mode
+    - Would be nice to automatically respect the OS-wide setting.
+No idea how to get this though.
 * We should support all of [GitHub's query syntax](https://docs.github.com/en/github/searching-for-information-on-github/searching-issues-and-pull-requests)
     - It seems some of them use `and` while some use `or` semantics.
 For example, `involves` uses `or` while `label` uses `and`.